GauriLakshmi/Program/README.md

 ## Technical Details
 For Software:
 - Languages used :- C language
-- Tools used :- VSCode,Google Chrome
+- Tools used :- VSCode